Skip to main content

 Every governed call is evaluated in two clearly-separated phases:

-• Pre-model — fires against the prompt before the provider is called.
+• Request — fires against the inbound payload (the user prompt, tool arguments) before the call is made.

-• Post-model — fires against the response after the provider returns.
+• Response — fires against the outbound payload (the model’s completion, a tool result) after the call returns.

 Each policy rule carries a phase that selects which side it runs on.
 Operators choose the phase in the dashboard when they create or edit a rule; the SDK enforces the choice at evaluation time.